The Help America Vote Act of 2002 (HAVA) establishes the right for a voter to cast a provisional ballot if:

 - Eligible to vote in that election.

-The Clerk’s Office will determine if a provisional ballot is to be counted in accordance with State Law.
-The voter will be able to verify if the ballot did or did not count, and the reason why it was not counted, by calling a toll-free number provided or through the Office of Elections website.
+The voter will be able to verify if the ballot did or did not count, and the reason why it was not counted by calling their County Elections Division or through the Office of Elections website.

 For complete information, please refer to HAVA, Title III, Sections 302 & 303.